scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 **Note:** This section only discusses SCION control plane- and routing-specific security considerations.
 For security considerations related to the SCION control-plane PKI, see {{I-D.scion-cppki}}. {{I-D.scion-dp}} includes security considerations that concern the SCION data plane and data forwarding.

 This section focuses on three kinds of security risks in the control plane.
 The first risk is when an adversary controls one or all core ASes of an ISD and tries to manipulate the beaconing process from the top down (see [](#topdown-manipulate)).
 Also "ordinary" (non-core) adversaries that try to manipulate the beaconing process pose a risk to the control plane (see [](#manipulate-beaconing)).
-The third kind of security risks are Denial of Services (DoS) attacks, where attackers overload different parts of the IT infrastructure (see [](#dos-cp)).
+The third kind of security risks are Denial of Services (DoS) attacks, where attackers overload different parts of the infrastructure (see [](#dos-cp)).

 ## Manipulation of the Beaconing Process by a Core Adversary {#topdown-manipulate}

 The first kind of risk to the beaconing process comes from an adversary controlling one or more core ASes in an ISD.
 If the adversary stops all core AS(es) within an ISD from propagating PCBs, the discovery of new paths halts.
 In this case, downstream ASes will notice that PCBs are no longer being propagated, but all previously discovered (and still valid) paths remain usable for data-plane forwarding until they expire.
-This is an unlikely scenario, as it would require compromise of all core ASes.
+This is an unlikely scenario, as it would require compromise of all core ASes within an ISD.

 ## Manipulation of the Beaconing Process by a Non-Core Adversary {#manipulate-beaconing}